mael-insa/d7020e_lab3_mael/examples/EX3_README.md

 With that said, the hardware is the easy part.
 Tools for chip design already include formal verification (model-checking), physics based electrical simulation, rigorous methods to testing etc. etc.

 When it comes to firmware design.... typically nothing besides happy hacking until something eventually does not crash.

+Later in the course, we will dig deeper into embedded Rust and the way we can leverage on the Rust language and ecosystem to build abstractions of the underlying hardware.
+In this way, a Rust based workflow facilitates firmware versioning and offers new opportunities to manage various chip steppings.

 Here is where we should focus our effort.